garden-io/garden/docs/reference/providers/terraform.md

     initRoot:

     # A map of variables to use when applying Terraform stacks.
 You can define these here, in individual
-    # `terraform` module configs, or you can place a `terraform.tfvars` file in each working directory.
+    # `terraform` action configs, or you can place a `terraform.tfvars` file in each working directory.
     variables:

     # The version of Terraform to use.
 Set to `null` to use whichever version of `terraform` that is on your PATH.